 Hardy was selected three times to participate in the Fulbright Seminar Abroad program, traveling to Egypt in 1988, Turkey in 1990, and China in 1994.
 She made numerous presentations to various civic and educational groups upon returning from those trips.

 Hardy has served on many state and national education boards and committees.
 In 1988, she served on the state geography textbook committee and in 1997 and 1998, served on the writing team for the state's U.S. History End-of-Course examination.
 She was a member of the 2001 Texas Education Agency advisory team on the social studies portion of the state's new standardized test, the Texas Assessment of Knowledge and Skills.
 She is a teacher consultant with the National Geographic Society Education division.
 She has served the Society since 1989 as the Texas Coordinator for the National Geographic Bee.

 She has also served on the board for the Texas Council for the Social Studies as well as the executive board for the Texas Social Studies Supervisors Association.
-Presently she is serving on the state Steering Committee for the Texas Alliance for Geographic Education as well as on a national panel on teacher alliances for the National Geographic Society.
 Hardy began her statewide involvement in education reform after being appointed by the Texas Speaker of the House to both the Texas Education Economic Policy Center in 1989 and to the state's Committee on Student Learning in 1992.
 These boards laid the foundation for the Texas public education system reform movement.

 Hardy holds a master's degree in Secondary Education and History from the University of North Texas and a Bachelor of Arts degree in Social Studies from Howard Payne University.

-As a member of the State Board of Education, Hardy represents Parker County and parts of Dallas and Tarrant counties.
+As a member of the State Board of Education, Hardy represents Parker, Hood, and Somervell counties and parts of Tarrant, Johnson, and Dallas counties.